 Emperox Grayland II received the first evidence that the predictions presented by Marce Claremont were correct and the shoals of the Flow started disappearing.
 The whole Interdependency is in danger but not everyone believes that it’s real, while for someone, especially in the Nohamapetan House, the possible changes are an opportunity to reach the throne.

 While Grayland II announces to the Church of the Interdependency that she had visions, Marce Claremont realizes that his father’s theories can be completed by the research of Hatide Roynold, who until then he considered his rival.
 Predicting in a more precise way the future of the the Flow shoals will help but only if the Emperox manages to stay alive.

-The short story “The Promise of Space” by James Patrick Kelly was published for the first time in 2013.
+The novel “The Taking of Chelsea 426” by David Llewellyn was published for the first time in 2009.